manasesjesus/fdbs-and-sql-parser/README.md

 #### Federative SQL Parser

-A text file with extension .jj (e.g. filename.jj) contains the whole program which is then processed to be parsed by JavaCC, which compiles the text file and generate seven other Java classes (the whole parser):
+A text file with extension .jj (e.g. filename.jj) contains the whole program which is then processed to be parsed by JavaCC, which compiles the text file and generates seven other Java classes (the whole parser):
 - **ParseException** and **TokenMgrError**.
 Used for errors detected by the parser.
-Subclass of Exception and hence of  Throwable.
 - **Token** is a class representing tokens.
-Each Token object has an integer field kind that represents the kind of the token (PLUS, NUMBER or EOF) and a String field.
+Each Token object has an integer field that represents the kind of the token (PLUS, NUMBER or EOF) and a String field.
 - **SimpleCharStream**.
 An adapter class that delivers characters to the lexical analyzer.
 - **{filename}Constants**.
 An interface that defines a number of classes used in both the lexical analyzer and the parser.
 - **{filename}TokenManager**.
 The lexical analyzer.